 Our business depends on our ability to attract and retain talented employees.
 Our business is based on successfully attracting and retaining talented employees.
 The market for highly skilled workers and leaders in our industry is extremely competitive.
 We are limited in our ability to recruit internationally by restrictive domestic immigration laws.
 Changes to U.S. immigration policies that restrain the flow of technical and professional talent may inhibit our ability to adequately staff our research and development efforts.
-If we are less successful in our recruiting efforts, or if we cannot retain key employees, our ability to develop and deliver successful products and services may be adversely affected.
+If we are less successful products and services may be adversely affected.
 Effective succession planning is also important to our long-term success.
 Failure to ensure effective transfer of knowledge and smooth transitions involving key employees could hinder our strategic planning and execution.
 How employment-related laws are interpreted and applied to our workforce practices may result in increased operating costs and less flexibility in how we meet our workforce needs.

 We have claims and lawsuits against us that may result in adverse outcomes.
 We are subject to a variety of claims and lawsuits.
 These claims may arise from a wide variety of business practices and initiatives, including major new product releases such as Windows 10, significant business transactions, warranty or product claims, and employment practices.
 Adverse outcomes in some or all of these claims may result in significant monetary damages or injunctive relief that could adversely affect our ability to conduct our business.
 The litigation and other claims are subject to inherent uncertainties and management's view of these matters may change in the future.
-A material adverse impact on our consolidated financial statements could occur for the period in which the effect of an unfavorable final outcome becomes probable and reasonably estimable.
+A material adverse impact on our consolidated financial statements could occur for the period in which the effect of an unfavorable outcome becomes probable and reasonably estimable.

 We may have additional tax liabilities.
 We are subject to income taxes in the U.S. and many foreign jurisdictions.
 Significant judgment is required in determining our worldwide provision for income taxes.
-In the ordinary course of our business, there are many transactions and calculations where the ultimate tax determination is uncertain.
+In the course of our business, there are many transactions and calculations where the ultimate tax determination is uncertain.
+For example, compliance with the TCJA may require the collection of information not regularly produced within the Company, the use of estimates in our financial statements, and the exercise of significant judgment in accounting for its provisions.
+As regulations and guidance evolve with respect to TCJA, and as we gather more information and perform more analysis, our results may differ from previous estimates and may materially affect our financial position.

 We regularly are under audit by tax authorities in different jurisdictions.
 Economic and political pressures to increase tax revenue in various jurisdictions may make resolving tax disputes favorably more difficult.
 Although we believe our tax estimates are reasonable, the final determination of tax audits and any related litigation in the jurisdictions where we are subject to taxation could be materially different from our historical income tax provisions and accruals.
 The results of an audit or litigation could have a material effect on our consolidated financial statements in the period or periods in which that determination is made.